leangjia/blender_docs/trunk/blender_docs/manual/addons/interface/collection_manager.rst

 Pop-up
 ------

 Use :kbd:`M` to call up the main Collection Manager pop-up in the 3D Viewport when in Object Mode.
-It can also be found in the Object->Collection menu.
+It can also be found in the :menuselection:`Object --> Collection` menu.

 View Layer
    Render